 TARRANT COUNTY PROBATION CONDITIONS | PRE-TRIAL CONDITIONS

-If you have been arrested and charged with a misdemeanor or felony criminal offense in Tarrant County, Texas (Fort Worth, Grapevine, Southlake, etc.), then you might be subject to one of the many Tarrant County probation conditions, especially in DWI, Drug, and Theft charges.
+If you have been arrested and charged with a misdemeanor or felony criminal offense in Tarrant County, Texas (Fort Worth, Colleyville, Grapevine, Southlake, etc.), then you might be subject to one of the many Tarrant County probation conditions, especially on DWI, Drug, Theft, Assault Family Violence, and Sex charges.

 In addition, many times we will recommend our clients complete some of these programs or conditions before we go to Court to give them an opportunity for a better outcome or dismissal.

-Here is some useful information on some of the pre-trial and probation programs for DWI, Drug, and Theft Offenses.
-For additional questions, please consult one of our experienced Fort Worth criminal defense and DWI lawyers.
+Here is some useful information on some of the pre-trial and probation programs for DWI, Drug and Alcohol, and Theft Offenses.
+For additional questions, please consult one of our experienced Colleyville or Fort Worth criminal defense and DWI lawyers.

 DWI CONDITIONS | DWI EDUCATION | SUBSTANCE ABUSE EVALUATION | VICTIM IMPACT PANEL (VIP) | FORT WORTH DWI DEFENSE